ashioyajotham/cot-faithfulness-mech-interp/README.md

 ## � Project Overview

-This project implements a complete pipeline for understanding how large language models perform chain-of-thought reasoning and how to detect and manipulate the faithfulness of that reasoning.
+This project implements a complete pipeline for understanding how language models perform chain-of-thought reasoning and how to detect and manipulate the faithfulness of that reasoning.
 Inspired by Anthropic's attribution graphs methodology, we develop tools to:

 1. **Discover reasoning circuits** in GPT-2 using activation analysis
 2. **Detect faithfulness** automatically using machine learning on extracted features